 Working collaboratively with suppliers and occupiers

 Communication is the key to success.
-We produce a Tenant Action and Neighbourhood Plan to understand and minimise potential disruption that may be caused during our developments.
+We produce a Occupier Action and Neighbourhood Plan to understand and minimise potential disruption that may be caused during our developments.

 At key points during the design process we hold ‘Soft Landings Meetings’ to bring the design and building management teams together to discuss and exchange ideas.
 This process continues until after practical completion to ensure a smooth transition of the building between construction, commissioning, fit-out and occupancy.